 This post will teach you all about spider mites, including what they are, where they come from, why they like your houseplants, and how to get rid of spider mites on plants!

-How to Get Rid of Spider Mites on Plants
+How to Get Rid of and Prevent Spider Mites on Plants

 I don’t ever love getting any sort of pest infestation on my plants, but it does happen.
 And one good thing about it is that I can get some great pictures to show you guys what a certain type of pest looks like.
 This can hopefully help you identify a pest if you’re ever suspicious you have one!
 Today we’re talking spider mites.